nerves-project/nerves/docs/User Interfaces.md

   pool_size: 20
 ```

 There you have it!
 A Phoenix web application ready for your Nerves device.
-By separating the Phoenix application from the Nerves application we can distribute the development between resources and continue to leverage the features we have all come to love from Phoenix like live code reloading.
+By separating the Phoenix application from the Nerves application, you can distribute the development between resources and continue to leverage the features we have all come to love from Phoenix, like live code reloading.

-When developing your UI, you can simply run the phoenix server from the UI application.
+When developing your UI, you can simply run the phoenix server from the UI application:

 ```
 # nervy/apps/ui
 $ mix phoenix.server
 ```

-When its time to create your firmware
+When it's time to create your firmware:
 ```
 # nervy/apps/firmware
 $ mix firmware